Annapurna-Jadhav/PClub-Web-Recruitment/README.md

-# PClub Web Development Recruitment 2025
+# Pclub Web Development Recruitment 2025

 Welcome to the Photography Club's Web Development Recruitment!
 This repository contains the tasks for our web development recruitment process.